-What to ask a financial advisor
+What to ask a Financial Advisor, and Yourself!

 Take control of your finances – and your financial advisor